United Kingdom

 Type

 Acoustic.
-Speaking about the types of guitars, "acoustic" refers to relatively modern models that differ in design from the "classics" (see below).
+Speaking about the types of guitars, “acoustic” refers to relatively modern models that differ in design from the “classics” (see below).
 In terms of capabilities, the main features of such instruments are the ability to use metal strings, as well as a generally louder and more sonorous sound.
-Externally, acoustic guitars (in the narrow sense of the word) are distinguished primarily by a relatively narrow and long neck, as well as a slightly different bridge design than classical ones; in addition, most models also have a larger case, the shape of which can be very diverse (see "Shape (view)").
-This type of guitar can be used for different styles of playing; in this sense, it is more versatile than classical models.
+Externally, acoustic guitars (in the narrow sense of the word) are distinguished primarily by a relatively narrow and long neck, as well as a slightly different bridge design than classical ones; in addition, most models also have a larger body, the shape of which can be very diverse (see “Shape (type)”).
+This type of guitar can be used for different playing styles; in this sense it is more versatile than classic models.

 — Electroacoustic.
-Acoustic guitars, supplemented by built-in pickups and, usually, tone blocks (see below for both).
-This allows not only to use the guitar in a traditional, acoustic format, but also to connect it to an amplifier or other equipment, including to add additional effects to the sound with the help of "gadgets".
+Acoustic guitars, complemented by built-in pickups and, as a rule, tone blocks (see below for both).
+This allows you not only to use the guitar in a traditional, acoustic format, but also to connect it to an amplifier or other equipment, incl. to add additional effects to the sound using “gadgets”.

-— Ukulele.
-An instrument also known as the ukulele.
-Outwardly, it really looks very much like a guitar, but it is much smaller.
-There are usually 4 strings on such an instrument; there are other options — 8 (4 doubles) or 6, as on a regular guitar ("gitalele"), such models are also included in this category.
-The ukulele has become widespread in the Pacific Islands and has been associated with Hawaiian traditional music from the very beginning, but this is not limited to: almost the same possibilities are available for such instruments as for conventional acoustic guitars.
+- Ukulele.
+An instrument also known as the "ukulele".
+Outwardly it is really very similar to a guitar, but it is much smaller in size.
+There are usually 4 strings on such an instrument; there are other options - 8 (4 double) or 6, as on a regular guitar (“guitalele”), such models are also included in this category.
+The ukulele became widespread in the Pacific Islands and from the very beginning was associated with Hawaiian traditional music, but this does not stop there: almost the same possibilities are available for such instruments as for ordinary acoustic guitars.

 Pickup